KushagraShreysth/Uber-Data-Analysis-to-Predict-the-Price-of-Cab/README.md

 I got to understand what drives the demand of the rides and how the prices vary with time and weather conditions.

-My objective was to understand the factors that influence the price of a cab and to predict trip prices based on these factors and finally created a model for it and it was executing nicely.
+My objective was to understand the factors that influence the price of a cab and to predict trip prices based on these factors and finally created a model for it and it was working nicely.
 _________________________________

 ## Data Collected